 Other Examples of NCC Youth Engagement Initiatives

 The NCC’s youth engagement initiatives recognize young people’s right to participate in decisions that impact them, and acknowledge the important skills and strengths they bring to the table.
-It brings young people in as valued stakeholders in creating effective and inclusive plans, programs and environments in Canada’s Capital.
+It brings young people in as valued stakeholders in creating effective and inclusive plans, programs and environments in the National Capital Region.

 The Urbanism Lab